TwinFan/XPPlanes/docs/index.md

 ` `             | ` `
-**attitude/**   | Optional object with plane attitude information /roll           | roll in degrees, float, negative is left /heading        | heading in degress, integer `0 ..
+**attitude/**   | Optional object with plane attitude information /roll           | roll in degrees, float, negative is left /heading        | heading in degrees, integer `0 ..
 359` /pitch          | pitch in degrees, float, negative is down ` `             | ` `
 **config/**     | Optional object with plane configuration data (unlike `type/` this is data which is likely to change throughout a flight)
 /mass           | mass of the plane in `kg`, used for [wake turbulence configuration](https://developer.x-plane.com/article/plugin-traffic-wake-turbulence/)
 /lift           | current lift in Newton, optional, defaults to `mass * earth gravity`, used for [wake turbulence configuration](https://developer.x-plane.com/article/plugin-traffic-wake-turbulence/)
 /gear           | gear extension, float `0.0 ..
 1.0` with `1.0` fully extended
-/noseWheel      | direction of nose wheel in degrees, float, negative left, `0.0` straight ahead /flaps          | flap extension, float `0.0 ..
+/noseWheel      | direction of nose wheel in degrees, float, negative is left, `0.0` straight ahead /flaps          | flap extension, float `0.0 ..
 1.0` with `1.0` fully extended /spoiler        | spoiler extension, float `0.0 ..
 1.0` with `1.0` fully extended
 ` `             | ` `